Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

 Multivitamins/Minerals (with AE, No Iron): May enhance the adverse/toxic effect of Deferoxamine.
 Management: Avoid ascorbic acid doses greater than 200 mg/day.
 Lower doses may be given to patients without cardiac failure, after one month of regular treatment with deferoxamine alone, ideally soon after setting up the infusion pump.
 Monitor cardiac function.
 Consider therapy modification

 Prochlorperazine: Deferoxamine may enhance the adverse/toxic effect of Prochlorperazine.
 Specifically, prolonged loss of consciousness has been reported.
+Management: Consider alternatives to prochlorperazine in patients receiving deferoxamine, due to a risk of temporary impairment of consciousness (potentially lasting for days) with the combination.
 Consider therapy modification

 TIBC may be falsely elevated with high serum iron concentrations or deferoxamine therapy.
 Imaging results may be distorted due to rapid urinary excretion of deferoxamine-bound gallium-67; discontinue deferoxamine 48 hours prior to scintigraphy.